LanternPowered/Lmbda/README.md

 access modifier without any performance loss.
 This includes methods, constructors, field accessors (getter, setter) and any other [`MethodHandle`] that can be constructed.

+❗ **Note**: Since Java 23, `MethodHandleProxies.asInterfaceInstance(...)` has been re-written and performance is now in line with direct access and lmbda implementations.
+It might be worth looking into that method instead to avoid adding new dependencies.
+However, not all features like abstract functional classes will be supported.

 * [Source]
 * [Issues]